nice-digital/global-nav/README.md

 const page = () => (
   <div>
     <Header service="pathways" search={search} />
+		<Main>{/* Your page content here */} </Main>
     <Footer />
   </div>
 );
 ```
+Wrapping your template with the main component will render a main tag in the html with a back to top link.

 For a full list of all the available props, see the [props section](#props) below: